GemeenteNijmegen/component-library/README.md

 ## Index listing of components

-For 3rdparty services it would be nice to have a basic listing of all available components in the library.
+For 3rd party services it would be nice to have a basic listing of all available components in the library.
 A custom command has been created to facilitate in this functionality and is automatically run when deployed to acceptance and/or production.
 The url for this listing can be seen in the `Production build` section.

 For debugging and/or testing purpose, it's possible to run this command manually: